BartOtten/routex/TUTORIAL_LOCALIZED_ROUTES.md

 This tutorial assumes you have followed the [usage guide](USAGE.md) to setup Routex.

+If you encounter any issues with Routex or this tutorial, feel free to [open a topic at Elixir Forums](https://elixirforum.com/tag/routes) or create an issue at GitHub.

 ## What we start with
 Currently we have multiple routes to the product page.
 Your route.ex file contains something like the example below.